 Building a happy marriage is an ongoing process.
 It’s not something you can power through once, then check off your to-do list.
 There’s no propping your feet up and saying, “That’s done.
 Now I can move on to a different project.”

 Marriage is a dynamic relationship.
-If a husband and wife are not drawing closer, they’re drifting apart.
+Unless a husband and wife are drawing closer, they’re drifting apart.
 If their love isn’t waxing, it’s waning.
 If their passion’s not heating up, it’s growing cold.

-There is no automatic pilot, no cruise control, no steady state, no mindless maintaining of the status quo.
+There is no automatic pilot.
+No cruise control.
+No steady state.
+And no mindless maintaining of the status quo.

 Living “happily ever after” is not a given.
 It takes purpose and persistence, planning and prioritizing.
 If I want a happy marriage, then I must work to make it happy, each and every day.